 The Main Problem is Communication

 It’s a bit a hen-and-egg problem: On the one hand, innovation management standards seems to be a tough sell, since it by many is perceived as “nice-to-have”, not a “need-to-have”.
 On the other hand, the standardization agencies don’t really do much to promote this standard.
 And it is not (and probably will not become) a requirement that you must follow.
 And it’s not a high priority standard.
+That is why businesses frequently struggle to find ideal innovation management software or even basic field service management software.
+To distinguish between the two, Innovation management, or an innovation management system, is the process of managing new ideas from conception to implementation and realization, whereas field service management (FSM) software is a tool that can assist service-centric enterprises in increasing productivity and meeting project objectives.

 Of the 21.991 international standards and standards-type documents, ISO standards related to business management and innovation only contribute with 0,2% or 44 documents.
 So in spite of the visionary tone of the ISO/TC 279 Business Plan, I don’t think that the push for a standard will come from ISO.
 And probably not from businesses either, since they see innovation as a proprietary competitive edge rather than a global imperative.